Russia wants quick US response on Ukraine security proposals | DW | 14.01.2022

 Following a tough week of talks, Russia's top diplomat Sergey Lavrov repeated Moscow's demands on NATO expansion, and said his government will not "wait forever" on a response.

-Russia expects the US and NATO to provide a written, point-by-point response to Moscow's security demands by next week, Russian Foreign Minister Sergey Lavrov said on Friday.
+Russia expects the United States and NATO to provide a written, point-by-point response to Moscow's security demands by next week, Russian Foreign Minister Sergey Lavrov said on Friday.

-Russia has asked for guarantees that the NATO would not expand eastern to Ukraine or accept more countries from the former Soviet Union.
-It is also demanding that the US-led alliance remove weapons and forces from Central and Eastern Europe.
+Russia has asked for guarantees that NATO would not expand east to Ukraine or accept more countries from the former Soviet Union.
+It is also demanding that the US-led alliance remove weapons and forces from central and eastern Europe.

-He added Moscow has various options to respond if the West rejects Russia's security proposals.
+He added Moscow has various options if the West rejects Russia's security proposals.

-Most of Russia's demands have already been rejected by NATO and by the US.
+Most of Russia's demands have already been rejected by NATO and the US.

 Lavrov added that he hopes the US and Russia will be able to resume talks following this week's summit in Geneva.
 According to him, this will depend on the response from the US and NATO.

-The buildup of an estimated 100,000 combat ready Russian troops near the border with Ukraine in recent weeks has raised fear of an armed conflict breaking out.
+The buildup of an estimated 100,000 combat-ready Russian troops near the border with Ukraine in recent weeks has raised fear of armed conflict breaking out.

 Russia says the deployment of NATO forces and weapons near Russia's borders presents an immediate security challenge.